 But it’s a comparatively local success funded by a very large solar power station.
 As Time reports:

 “Kubuqi, for one, boasts China’s largest single-stage solar farm, boasting 650,000 fixed and sun-tracking panels, which together channel 1,000 megawatts of electricity into the national grid — about half the power-generating capacity of the Hoover Dam.
 A team of 47 households are employed to maintain the panels.
 “Everyday each household can clean more than 3,000 panels using high pressure water jets,” says chief engineer Tian Junting.
 “And the run-off water feeds the crops that grow underneath.”

-You’re not going to spread that particular success story across the 2.68 million square kilometres of China’s desert area, or even a percent of that!
-(Figures from here say China is 9,596,960 square kilometers and deserts cover 28%).
+It’s not yet economically viable to pump this kind of water across such a large area.
+They have 2.68 million square kilometres of desert.
+(Figures from here say China is 9,596,960 square kilometers and desert covers 28%).
 The methods Israel uses of recycling sewer waste water out into local desert agriculture don’t work in a nation where the deserts are in the North West, while most of the population are a thousand kilometres away on the East Coast.

 China’s deserts are in the North West of the country

 While their population is in the South East